 Applications will be considered by the College’s Studentship Committee after the 20 March 2020 deadline.
 You will hear one way or the other by the end of April 2019, but you may hear at any stage during the time from the closing of the applications procedure.
 This is due to the complicated nature of funding offers and variable deadlines across colleges, the University and Research Councils so you may not hear back immediately.
-Should you have other opportunities pending it is perfectly acceptable to contact Charlotte Morgan-Shelbourne, Graduate Administrator to check the progress but only if you are considering an alternative offer.
+Should you have other opportunities pending it is perfectly acceptable to contact Clare Kerr, Postgraduate Administrator, to check the progress but only if you are considering an alternative offer.

-PhD funding is for 3 years unless otherwise stated.
+PhD funding is for three years unless otherwise stated.
 It is expected that you will complete within that period.
 If not you will be expected to self-fund any further period of study.